We cover everything a creative person would need to know when learning to code with HTML, CSS + Javascript – the building blocks of web design.

 It's 440 pages long and we've aimed it especially at people who work in the creative industries, but anyone can read it.

-How do you make a website?
+How to make a website

-How to work with jQuery and why?
+How to work with jQuery and why

 Flexbox – complex layouts made easy